Sushmita2193/Sushmita2193.github.io/index.md

 ### A/B Testing: Click-Through Rates

-A/B Testing with Chi-Squared Test to Maximize Conversions and CTRs(/sample_page)
+A/B Testing with Chi-Squared Test to Maximize Conversions and CTRs
 <img src="images/dummy_thumbnail.jpg?raw=true"/>

 ---